 The speaker is Ezgican Özdemir, PhD candidate at the Department of Sociology and Social Anthropology at the Central European University, Budapest and IWM Visiting Fellow.

-Ayşe Çağlar, IWM Permanent Fellow, will comment and moderate the event.
+Ayşe Çağlar, IWM Permanent Fellow, commented and moderated the event.